Q: What is Amazon WorkSpaces?

 Q: Does Amazon WorkSpaces offer GPU-enabled cloud desktops?

-Yes.
+A: Yes.
 Amazon WorkSpaces offers a Graphics bundle for general purpose graphics applications such as CAD/CAM software, commercial and industrial modeling, prototyping, and mainstream graphics development.
 Amazon WorkSpaces also offers a GraphicsPro bundle for performance intensive graphics applications such as 3D visualizations, graphics rendering, video encoding, and high end gaming.
 Graphics and GraphicsPro bundles are available in English and Japanese.

 Q: What are GPU-enabled bundles from Amazon WorkSpaces?

-GPU-enabled bundles from Amazon WorkSpaces are cloud desktops optimized for workloads that benefit from graphics hardware acceleration.
+A: GPU-enabled bundles from Amazon WorkSpaces are cloud desktops optimized for workloads that benefit from graphics hardware acceleration.
 You can choose the Graphics or the GraphicsPro bundle, depending on the performance requirements of your graphics workload.

 The Graphics bundles are well-suited good for general-purpose graphics workloads such as computer-aided design, manufacturing, and engineering software.
 Each Graphics bundle comes with a high-performance NVIDIA GPU with 1,536 CUDA cores and 4 GB of video memory.
 Each Graphics bundle includes 8 vCPUs, 15 GiB of RAM, 4 GB of video memory, and 100 GB of storage on the user volume, and 100 GB of general-purpose persistent storage on the root volume.
 Graphics bundles provide a Windows 10 desktop experience powered by Windows Server 2016.